 This problem went on for several years and Google experimented with a handful of methods aimed at drawing local businesses in.
 The goal was to update basic contact information, e.g. address, phone number, hours of operation, etc., and add photos to improve the user experience.
 But likely the real motivation behind this push was to eventually sell more AdWords (which brought in $60 billion in 2014) to the local market.

 In mid-2007 Google Labs (a page created to test new projects) cooked up what they called ‘Google Local Business Referrals’.
 Ever heard of it?
 Me either.

 The purpose of this program was to inspire an army of joes (likely those hard up for cash) to travel to local businesses and persuade them to join Business Local.

 This included taking photos of the business, filling out some forms, promoting Google, and reminding the owner to return that little postcard they will get in 2-4 weeks.

 Not only did Google offer to pay a whopping 2 bucks (10 if the business returned the postcard) to those people knocking on the doors, they also made them feel warm and fuzzy for doing so.

 “The information you collect could be seen by millions of people who use Google every day.
 And you’ll be helping the businesses you refer attract new customers while also making it easier for people in your community to find the products and services they’re searching for.”

-In the end this program wasn’t very successful.
+In the end, this program wasn’t very successful.
 Lackluster results and a convoluted process led to Google shutting it down 16 months later.

 I applaud their effort and creativeness.
 And it goes without saying that they eventually figured it out.
-Curious on what Google is cooking up these days?
+Curious about what Google is cooking up these days?
 Check out what Google X (their semi-secret facility) is up to.